SamGree/last/README.md

 ---

+### Logged out

+- When user logged out you will be redirecting to the login page, informs the user that they’ve been successfully logged out and provides them an immediate option to log back in if they logged out by mistake.
+Improved user experience.

+---

 ### Toaster Messages in the Project

 - In this project, toaster messages are used to provide real-time feedback for user actions.
 These notifications appear in the bottom right corner of the screen to inform users about the success or failure of their actions.